causality-group/causality-benchmark-data/README.md

 * Overnight returns adjusted for splits, dividends, mergers and acquisitions
 * Intraday 5-minute VWAP, spread, and volume snapshots
 * SPY ETF data for hedging
-* CAPM betas and residuals for for market-neutral analysis
+* CAPM betas and residuals for market-neutral analysis

 Please contact us on [LinkedIn](https://www.linkedin.com/in/markhorvath-ai) for access to the dataset!